20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 It’s fast-paced enough that most ADHD kids don’t get bored and give up.

-• The game teaches = Numbers recognition and counting from 1 to 10.
-It will also help kids learn hand eye coordination.
+• The game teaches = Number recognition and counting from 1 to 10.
+It will also help kids learn hand-eye coordination.

 • Game length = It takes about half an hour to play a whole game, but the games are broken up into shorter rounds which can be counted as a game for younger players.